Stvad/CrowdAnki/README.md

 **CrowdAnki** is a plugin for http://ankisrs.net/ that allows users to import and export decks/notes and all relevant information in a hierarchical JSON format.
 The main purpose is to facilitate crowdsourcing for Anki decks and notes.

+AnkiWeb link for the plugin (may not contain the latest version): https://ankiweb.net/shared/info/1788670778?ok=1

 ## Suggested collaboration workflow
 The current workflow could be described as following:
 * User creates or imports a deck inside of Anki.